sarahcssiqueira/sarahcssiqueira/README.md

 Hey there 👋

-I’m @sarahcssiqueira, a full stack developer, 28 years old, former accountant, eternal physics student (maybe someday I'll graduate).
+I’m @sarahcssiqueira, a full stack developer, former accountant, eternal physics student.

 🐾 Currently working for a e-commerce, on their registration pet system with smart tags, and notifications about lost pets (Read more on <a href="https://rgparapets.com/">RG para Pets</a>).